What is Limited Liability Partnership (LLP) Registration?

 9. Approval by MCA:

 - The Ministry of Corporate Affairs (MCA) will have to review all submitted documents and forms to ensure compliance with legal standards.
-Once satisfactory review, they will approve the appointment.
+Once a satisfactory review is completed, they will approve the appointment.

 10. Confirmation of Appointment: